fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 5. Build an Audience and Market Your Book

 Bestselling authors don’t just write great books—they also know how to sell them.
+Here are effective ways to attract readers:

-• Book signings and events – Meeting readers in person helps spread the word.
+• Book signings and events

 Is Being a Bestseller the Only Path to Success?